clarkgrubb/data-tools/README.md

 # SUMMARY

 Mostly data extraction and file format conversion tools.
+Take [the tour](https://github.com/clarkgrubb/data-tools/blob/master/doc/TOUR.md) for a more verbose introduction to the tools.

     csv-to-json        convert CSV to JSON